 Character set UTF-7 is safe for mail transmission and therefore may be used with any content transfer encoding in MIME (except where line length and line break restrictions are violated).
 Specifically, the 7 bit encoding for bodies and the Q encoding for headers are both acceptable.
-The MIME character set identifier is UNICODE-1-1-UTF-7.
+The MIME character set tag is UTF-7.
+This signifies any version of Unicode equal to or greater than 2.0.

 Example.
-Here is a text portion of a MIME message containing the Unicode sequence "Hi Mom <WHITE SMILING FACE>!" (hexadecimal 0048, 0069, 0020, 004D, 006F, 004D, 0020, 263A, 0021).
+Here is a text portion of a MIME message containing the Unicode sequence "Hi Mom <WHITE SMILING FACE>!" (hexadecimal 0048, 0069, 0020, 004D, 006F, 006D, 0020, 263A, 0021).